andy-puertas/devmtn-notes/REACT NATIVE/albums_notes.md

-can't handle fetching data | handles any data that might change (fetching data, user events, etc) easy to write | knows when it gets rendered to the device (useful for data fetching) typically used for displaying simple data to the user | more code to write ⛔️ | only requirement: a render method must be defined ⛔️ | have the advantage of LifeCycle Methods - know when they are about to be rendered
+can't handle fetching data | handles any data that might change (fetching data, user events, etc) easy to write | knows when it gets rendered to the device (useful for data fetching) typically used for displaying simple data to the user | more code to write ⛔️ | requirement: a render method _must_ be defined
+⛔️ | have the advantage of LifeCycle Methods - know when they are about to be rendered